rahafoundation/raha-web-app/README.md

 1. It is also helpful to install in your browser the [React](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Redux](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) devtools extensions, to make it easier to inspect what's going on while you're making changes to the app.
 1. Look at [`AppRouter.js`](src/components/AppRouter.js) for all of the main pages, visit/click around, and assign yourself an [issue](https://github.com/rahafoundation/raha.io/issues)!
 1. To test locally install watchman using `brew install watchman` and run `yarn test`.
 1. After logging in to the test db for the first time, you will be taken to [http://localhost:3000/invite_missing](http://localhost:3000/invite_missing) because your authentication uid is different.
-To fix this see (edit your test uid)[https://github.com/rahafoundation/firebase-backup#edit-your-personal-test-uid].
+To fix this see [edit your test uid](https://github.com/rahafoundation/firebase-backup#edit-your-personal-test-uid).

 ## Deploy